syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 use the API to get the exact service they need.

-To deliver the simpler experience though, you want to orchestrate those Promises in a higher-level promise.
+To deliver the simpler experience though, you want to orchestrate those Promises in a higher-level Promise.
 In Kratix terms, this is a Compound Promise: a Promise that define other Promises as its dependencies.

 <figure class="diagram">